 - Have a certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).

-- Be practicing ophthalmology and have surgical privileges.
+- Be in active practice in ophthalmology and have surgical privileges.

 |Not sure if you qualify?
 Click here to determine your preliminary eligibility.